kczymchok/block_6_LimeProject/README.md

 ## Project Overview

-This project leverages Paris' Open Data by retrieving real-time data from Velib stations to optimize Lime's bike and scooter placement.
+This project leverages Paris' Open Data by retrieving real-time data from Velib stations to optimize Lime's bike and scooter deployment.
 We have created an infrastructure that ingests and visualizes this data in real-time, helping Lime to meet urban transport demands efficiently.
 The project encompasses data ingestion, ETL processes, predictive modeling, and user interface development.

 ## Problem Statements